 Toni Morrison: The Pieces I Am + Q&A with gal-dem

-Be there for a one-off screening with gal-dem celebrating the American literary giant
+An exclusive screening with gal-dem celebrating the American literary giant

-Join us for a very special screening of this beautiful portrait of the legendary writer Toni Morrison, in partnership with gal-dem, the award-winning online and print magazine for women and non-binary people of colour.
+Join us for a very special screening of this beautiful portrait of the legendary writer Toni Morrison, presented in partnership with gal-dem, the award-winning online and print magazine for women and non-binary people of colour.

 The film offers an artful and intimate meditation on the life and works of the legendary storyteller and Nobel Prize winner – from her childhood in the steel town of Lorain, Ohio to ’70s era book tours with Muhammad Ali – from the front lines with Angela Davis to her own riverfront writing room.
 Toni Morrison leads an assembly of her peers, critics and colleagues on an exploration of race, America, history and the human condition as seen through the prism of her own literature.